francois-roland/AngularFacebook/README.md

-AngularFacebook - with coffee in it
+AngularFacebook - with coffee inside !
 ===============

 This is a coffee script translation of boynux's AngularFacebook module